uminskib/Forecasting-exchange-rates-and-cryptocurrency-prices/README.md

 * xts
 * forecast

-Rest of required packages at the beginning of the script AR(F)IMA_modelling.R
+Rest of required packages at the beginning of the script AR(F)IMA_modelling.R.

 The following tools were mainly used for the deep learning modelling and evaluation part:
 * python 3.9.11